English

 Spelling

-The new National Curriculum very clearly outlines the continuity and progression of spelling for Key Stages 1 & 2.
-From January we have started to use Read Write Inc Spelling from Year 2 to Year 6 as our consistent approach.
-Children, from Year 2 to Year 6, will have a 15 minute daily spelling session aimed at their next steps in spelling.
+The new National Curriculum clearly outlines the continuity and progression of spelling for Key Stages 1 & 2.
+From January, we started using Read Write Inc. spelling from Year 2 to Year 6 as our consistent approach.
+Children from Year 2 to Year 6 will have a 15-minute daily spelling session aimed at their next steps in spelling.